 A mentor can become a friend at some point, especially when both people are more on the same level.
 However, a mentor may sometimes never be a real friend.
-(Here's the difference between a friend and a mentor.)
 They are nonetheless an important part of our lives.

 You can make a real difference in the emotional development of someone else by being a mentor as well.

-Online friends, or people that you know solely through the Internet in some way (forums, Facebook, Twitter, etc.) can enhance your life in many ways.
-Online friends can feel as if they are "always there" because you interact with them through the Internet, where Facebook pages and forums are available round the clock.
+Internet friends, or people that you know solely through the internet in some way can enhance your life in many ways.
+Internet friends are great, but they cannot replace one-on-one interaction with a real-life friend.

 Someone you have a personal relationship with (you've spend time together and bonded) can be considered a friend.
 Your friendships may be slightly different from each other, and even include different levels.

 You may also start out as good friends with someone, but then drift back to being occasional friends at some point in your relationship.
 Friendships are fluid and changing, so it's not unusual to see them go through periods of time where the people involved feel very close to each other, struggle, drift apart, and get back together.
 No two friendships are the same.

 A good friend is someone you would consider part of your inner circle.
 These are people who know the most about your life and have likely been through a few ups and downs with you.
 You may have several friends and one or two people you would consider "good friends."
 Good friends are generally those you see and talk to the most often.